RIPE-NCC/ripe-database-documentation/docs/11.How-to-Query-the-RIPE-Database/03-RESTful-API-Queries.md

 ## REST API Lookup

 This can be done from the command line using a third party software package, from a script or in a browser.
 It will only return the one specific object requested.
 For lookups on address space, it will not return the encompassing object if the specified object does not exist.
+By default objects are filtered as described in [Filtering the Query Response](../13.Types-of-Queries/08-Filtering-the-Query-Reponse.md#filtering-the-query-response).

 Returns an object from the RIPE Database.